changkevin51/BananaBread/README.md

-# BananaBread - AI-Powered Survey Management System
+# BananaBread - AI-Powered Product Survey System

 ## Overview
 BananBread is an intelligent survey management system that leverages AI to generate targeted questions and manage user feedback over time.
 Built with SurveyMonkey API integration and AI-powered question generation.